taher-el-mehdi/story-to-video/Stories/README.md

-# 🎬 Short Stories Visualized
+# 📚 Short Stories by Anton Chekhov

-This project is an automated workflow to transform literary short stories into narrated and illustrated videos with minimal manual effort.

-## 📚 Stories
 [01 - THE DEATH OF A CLERK](./Stories/01%20-%20THE%20DEATH%20OF%20A%20CLERK/)
 [02 - SMALL FRY](./Stories/02%20-%20Small%20fry/)
 [03 - THE HUNTSMAN](./Stories/03%20-%20THE%20HUNTSMAN/)